 GENERATIVE VS SUSTAINABLE.

-Sustainability has come to signify percentages, numbers, auditing and reducing impacts.
-Actually, we need to do a little more than reduce impacts given the decline we have already seen in the world - we need to leave things better than we found them.
-If the context is right, consider talking about what's generative/regenerative, which by design should not only be sustainable but also world-improving.
-It’s also good to think about what’s nature-led, designed with nature’s principles at the heart.
+Sustainability has come to signify reducing impacts.
+However, we need to do more than reduce impacts given the decline we have already seen in the world - we need to leave things better than we found them.
+If it's relevant and truthful, consider thinking and talking about what's generative or regenerative; not only sustainable but also world-improving.
+It’s also good to think about being nature-led, designed with nature’s principles at the heart.

 ASK HARD QUESTIONS.

-I've worked for people who want me to find a way to shoehorn sustainability into their work in order to improve sales.
-I always asked them awkward questions.
+It's not unusual for a comms officer to be asked to find a way to shoehorn sustainability into someone's product, where it doesn't really belong.
+Always ask questions, however awkward.
 What exactly makes this product sustainable?
 How can you back up a claim that it's the greenest in the UK?
 Who benefits?
 At what costs?
 Have we made an honest distinction between what you want to do and what you’re doing?

-Almost nothing is 100% ethical or green, unless it's produced using a genuinely regenerative model.
+Almost nothing is 100% ethical or sustainable, unless it's produced using a genuinely regenerative model.
 It might have been made using recycled materials, but what about the water and energy footprint of its creation?
 It's a sliding scale or a spectrum, not a binary choice between sustainable and not.
-Rather than say something is sustainable, be specific... is it printed with vegetable inks onto 100% recycled paper, with printers powered by renewable energy?
+Rather than say something is sustainable, 'eco' or 'green', which can mean any number of things, be specific... is it printed with vegetable inks onto 100% recycled paper, with printers powered by renewable energy?
 At Good Energy, everything that we printed was exactly that; so we included that statement on each leaflet.
 Also, explain why it’s important.
 Connect the dots for people.
 This will also help them to ask questions of other brands.

 TELL THE STORY.